Home > Blog Posts > What Should I Know Before Using a Balance Transfer?

 Sometimes the revert rate can go from 7.9%p.a on a balance transfer to 21.99%.
 That’s definitely enough to convince us to pay off my balance transfer before the honeymoon is over.

 A balance transfer from your old card to your new card can take between 2-4 weeks.
 So, once it’s all final put your old card away somewhere safe.
 This way you won’t be tempted to use it.
-If you keep using your old card during this period you may incur extra fees and charges on top of your current debt.
+If you keep using your old card during this period you may incur extra fees on top of your current debt.

 The limit of your new credit card must be greater than your transfer balance.
 For example, if you are wanting to transfer $1900 then your credit card limit must be at least $2,000.
-Each bank/lender will have a different policy so ensure you check your banks policies.
+Each bank/lender will have a different policy so ensure you check your banks’ policies.

 It is important to remember that every individual financial situation is different.
-It depends entirely on your individual circumstance as to whether or not a balance transfer is right for your current financial circumstance.
+It depends entirely on your individual circumstance as to whether or not a balance transfer is right for your current financial situation.
 A balance transfer can be a great way to eliminate debt as long as you are strict and pay down your debt in the interest-free period and ensure you do your research on the deal you decide to go with.
 It is a good idea to seek appropriate financial advice before making a commitment.

 Yes, of course!
 When it comes to credit card debt or debt in general a consolidation loan could be another viable option.